-Improper Payments to Davies' Family Members
+Improper Payments to Mr. Davies' Family Members

-22. Davies also caused certain of the Receivership Companies to make further payments directly to his spouse and children for services purportedly rendered by them in connection with the Projects.
-However, the plaintiff is aware of no such services having been provided.
-To the extent these services were not provided, or the payments in respect of any services that were provided are unreasonable, these payments are prohibited under the applicable Loan Agreements and constitute a breach of the Loan Agreements.16
+30. Mr. Davies also caused certain of the Receivership Companies to make further payments and constitute a breach of the Loan Agreements.
+21

+31. Mr. Davies has advised that Ms. Davies performed no services for the Receivership some of the Projects, KSV currently does not have enough information to make a definitive determination at this stage.
+However, to the extent these services were not provided, or the payments in respect of any services that were provided are unreasonable, these payments are also

+Companies.
+The payments to Ms. Davies are prohibited under the applicable Loan Agreements prohibited under the applicable Loan Agreements and constitute a breach of the Loan Agreements.22

+32. While Mr. Davies has advised that certain Davies Children had limited involvement in

-13 Fourth Report, Motion Record, Tabs 2, 2G and 2H.
+21 Sixth Report, Motion Record, Tabs 3 and 3H; Fourth Report, Motion Record, Tabs 2, 2A, and 2G-Q.